linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

 Dropping a table deletes all the data in the table.
 {{< /caution >}}

-### Insert Data Into a Table
+### How to Insert Data Into a Table in SQL

 To insert the data into the table, use the SQL `INSERT INTO` statement.
 To call this command, provide the table name and the list of row names (in parenthesis) that you want to insert the data into.
 This is followed by the `VALUES` keyword and the actual values (in parenthesis) that you wish to insert.
 The values are inserted into the rows in order of which they are called.

 {{< note >}}
-1. The end of any SQL/PostgreSQL commands is delimited by a semicolon `;`.
+- SQL commands can be broken up across lines.
+The end of the SQL command is delimited by a semicolon (`;`).
-1. The character data is delimited by an opening and closing apostrophe (`‘`), whereas numeric data is not.
+- The character data is delimited by an opening and closing apostrophe (`‘`), whereas numeric data is not.
 {{< /note >}}

 The following `INSERT` commands insert three rows into the `Student` table.
 These commands use multiple `INSERT` statements.